HamzaAhmedSheikh/CCR-Gemini-Full-Setup-Guide/README.md

 YOUR_KEY_HERE
 ```

-With your actual Google API Key.
+With your actual Google API key.

 Example: